 These grants are inspired by the Portico Benefit Services’ Wholeness Wheel.
 Wellness is multi-dimensional — made up of spiritual, vocational, intellectual, emotional, physical, social, and financial dimensions of well-being.
 Spiritual well-being is intertwined with and influences our well-being in all other dimensions.

-Please read the following two grants that are available.
+Please read the following three grants that are available.

 Ministerial Excellence Fund / Grant for Reduction of Student Educational Loans / 2017